Whistle Blowing Procedure

 e) A quantification of the extent of the financial implication involved (where possible including reputation and/or financial loss).

-f) Recommended remedial and corrective actions to be taken including disciplinary actions in accordance with CASA's Human Resource Policy such as dismissal or reporting of the case to the legal authorities.
+f) Recommended remedial and corrective actions to be taken including disciplinary actions in accordance with the Group’s human resource policy such as dismissal or reporting of the case to the legal authorities.

-The AC shall review the Report, advise and authorize the Committee of an appropriate action to be taken against the investigated incident.
+The AC shall review the Report, advise and authorise appropriate action to be taken against the investigated incident.

-The Committee shall maintain a log of all reported incidents or concerns, tracking their receipt, investigation and resolution.
+The Chairman of AC and/or the AC shall maintain a log of all reported incidents or concerns, tracking their receipt, investigation, and resolution.

-The Committee shall also maintain records of all steps taken in connection with any investigation conducted of a reported incident including investigations which are subsequently found to be unsubstantiated.
+The Chairman of AC and/or the AC shall also maintain records of all steps taken in connection with any investigation conducted of a reported incident including investigations which are subsequently found to be unsubstantiated.

-All records of the Committee and the advisors/experts it utilizes in connection with an investigation and response to the reported incident (including the above mentioned) shall be retained by Casa, Human Resource
+All records of the Chairman of AC and/or the AC and the advisors/experts it utilises in connection with an investigation and response to the reported incident (including the above-mentioned) shall be retained by the Human Resource Department.

 J. Periodic review of policy

 The Group must diligently monitor the above procedures to ensure that they meet the objectives of the Policy and remain effective for the Group, and if necessary, implement changes subject to the approval of the Company’s Board of Directors (“BOD”).

 The Policy will be reviewed once every two years or as and when necessary.

 The Policy shall be made available on the Company’s website and included in Casa Employee Handbook.